-Continuing the mandate from 2020, EMPG Program recipients are required to develop and maintain a Distribution Management (DM) plan as an annex to their existing Emergency Operations Plan (EOP).
+EMPG Program recipients are required to develop and maintain a Distribution Management (DM) plan as an annex to their existing Emergency Operations Plan (EOP).
 Comprehensive Preparedness Guide (CPG) 101 provides guidance on the fundamentals of planning and development of Emergency Operations Plans.

-The FEMA Distribution Management Plan Guide (August 2019) provides information on how to develop the DM plan annex, key DM plan components, how to review and update a DM plan, and how FEMA reviews and evaluates the plans.
+The Distribution Management Plan Guide 2.0 (fema.gov) released in January 2022 provides information on how to develop the DM plan annex, key DM plan components, how to review and update a DM plan, and how FEMA reviews and evaluates the plans.

-The DM plan must be reviewed by recipients on an annual basis and updated as necessary by September 30 of each year.
+The DM plan must be reviewed by recipients on an annual basis and updated as necessary by September 30th of each calendar year.
 A question in the URT under the CPG 101 captures whether a jurisdiction has developed and incorporated a DM plan in its EOP.

-• The DM plan should focus on the distribution of commodities and supplies such as food, water, generators and tarps to survivors following a disaster
+- The DM plan should focus on the distribution of commodities and supplies such as food, water, generators and tarps to survivors following a disaster

 - The DM plan should address strategies/plans for the following:

 - o Requirements Defining

 - Resource Ordering

-- o Distribution Methods
+- Distribution Methods

-- o Inventory Management
+- Inventory Management

-- Staging Areas
+- o Staging Areas

-- Transportation
+- \circ Transportation

-- o Demobilization
+- Demobilization

-FEMA Regional Logistics Branch will work with EMPG Program recipients to provide technical assistance during the development and maintenance of their DM plans, and to ensure all recipients have effective DM plans capable of integrating with federal, NGOs, private sector, and state, local, tribal, and territorial stakeholders during major disasters.
+FEMA Regional Logistics Branch staff will work with EMPG Program recipients to provide technical assistance during the development and maintenance of their DM plans, and to ensure all recipients have effective DM plans capable of integrating with federal, NGOs, private sector, and state, local, tribal, and territorial stakeholders during major disasters.
 Recipients should refer to the following for additional guidance:

-• Information Bulletin (IB) 442, Guidance on Distribution Management Plans for the Fiscal Year 2019 Emergency Management Performance Grants Program
+- Information Bulletin (IB) 442, Guidance on Distribution Management Plans for the Fiscal Year 2019 Emergency Management Performance Grants Program; and - Distribution Management Plan Guidance found at: Planning Guides | FEMA.gov